 b.
 Public Record.
-The Committee shall provide a copy of the public record to each member of the faculty and, for decisions finding a violation, shall make the public record available to the School of Law community pursuant to Section 1.3(b).
+The Committee shall provide a copy of the public record to each member of the faculty and, for decisions finding a violation, shall make the public record available to the Law School community pursuant to Section 1.3(b).